-Dr. Hopper’s earlier academic affiliations included serving as a Lecturer in Interactive Media Program at Northeastern University, Assistant Professor of Technology in Education Program at Lesley University, and Postdoctoral Associate at MIT where she was Managing Editor of Media in Transition, the flagship project of the MIT Comparative Media Studies Program.
+Dr. Hopper’s earlier academic affiliations included serving as a Lecturer in the Interactive Media Program at Northeastern University, Assistant Professor of Technology in Education Program at Lesley University, and Postdoctoral Associate at the Massachusetts Institute of Technology where she was Managing Editor of Media in Transition, the flagship project of the MIT Comparative Media Studies Program.

 She has a Ph.D. in Educational Computing and Instructional Design, M.S. in Educational Psychology with a specialization in Evaluation and Measurement, and B.A. in English and Education from Purdue University.
-She also completed courses in Cataloging, Reference, Digital Libraries and Archives at Simmons College Graduate School of Library and Information Science.
+She also completed courses in Cataloging, Reference, Digital Libraries and Archives at the Graduate School of Library and Information Science at Simmons University.

 You can learn more about Dr. Hopper’s past activities on these pages.

 Hopper, M.E.
 (2016, November).
 Is it cool yet?
 [Exhibit].
 VR@MIT Open House, MIT Stratton Student Center, Cambridge, MA.